SeanezLab/CM_workflow/README.md

     - Typically, this settings file is imported from a previous project becuase settings in this file don't change very often.

 Should every session be a new project?
 Every timepoint?

+The version of QTM used by the Seáñez lab is 2021.1 (build 6350) and *should not be updated.*

 #### [Back to Top](#back-to-top)
 ---